-Apart from First State Investments, neither the Commonwealth Bank of Australia (the "Bank") nor any of its subsidiaries are responsible for any statement or information contained in this document.
-Neither the Bank nor any of its subsidiaries guarantee the performance of any fund or the repayment of capital by any fund.
-Investments in a fund are not deposits or other liabilities of the Bank or its subsidiaries, and the fund is subject to investment risk, including loss of income and capital invested.
+Commonwealth Bank of Australia (the "Bank") and its subsidiaries are not responsible for any statement or information contained in this document.
+Neither the Bank nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
+Any investments referred to are not deposits or other liabilities of the Bank or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.